-Information required Comments Notification Date of breach Advice- if prior to test date, to be notified asap.
-National Protocols clause/s breached Clause/s in the NPTA that is/are alleged to have been breached.
-Description of allegation Brief description of the allegation - how the Protocols were breached.
+Information required Comments Notification Date of breach Advice: if prior to test date, to be notified ASAP.
+National protocols clause(s) breached Clause(s) in the National protocols for test administration that is/are alleged to have been breached.
+Description of allegation Brief description of the allegation - how the national protocols were breached.
 Description of person making the allegation (if known) Capacity of the person making the allegation - e.g. parent, teacher, administrator, principal, community member, media, other (not personal details).
-Description of person/s responsible for incident (if known) Role of the person alleged to be responsible for the breach - e.g. teacher, principal, other (not personal details).
+Description of person(s) responsible for incident (if known) Role of the person alleged to be responsible for the breach - e.g. teacher, principal, other (not personal details).
 Description of estimated scope of the incident Preliminary assessment of scope of the impact - the number of students/classes/schools/states potentially affected.
 Investigation Description of investigating entity Nature of entity conducting this investigation - e.g. school principal; school board; system authority; department of education; other.
-Description of evidence considered Nature of evidence has been considered as part of the investigation - e.g. test book analysis; written statements; statutory declaration; oral statements; other.
-Determination (facts) Whether breach is substantiated Finding of the investigation in relation to the facts of the breach - substantiated, unsubstantiated/partially substantiated - and details.
-Conclusions Elaborations on why the breach was substantiated or unsubstantiated.
-Enough information should be provided to enable other entities (e.g. TAAs, ACARA) to fulfil their responsibilities such as determining the integrity of test results and public reporting.
-Substantiation of responsibility Confirmation of who was responsible for the breach - e.g. test administrator; support person; scribe; NAPLAN coordinator; Principal; TAA; ACARA; contractor; other.
+Description of evidence considered Nature of evidence has been considered as a part of the investigation - e.g. test book analysis; written statements; statutory declaration; oral statements; other.
+Determination (facts) Whether breach is substantiated Finding of the investigation in relation to the facts of the breach - substantiated / unsubstantiated / partially substantiated - and details.
+Elaborations on why the breach was substantiated or unsubstantiated.
+Conclusions Enough information should be provided to enable other entities (e.g. TAAs, ACARA) to fulfil their responsibilities such as determining the integrity of test results and public reporting.
+Substantiation of responsibility Confirmation of who was responsible for the breach - e.g. test administrator; support person; scribe; NAPLAN coordinator; principal; TAA; ACARA; contractor; other.
 Substantiation of the nature of breach Confirmation of whether the breach was intending to gain advantage.
 Confirmation of scope/impact of breach Confirmation of the number of students and/or schools this breach has affected and in what way.
 Number of schools affected by breach The number of schools in which the breach occurred.
-Determination (responsibility & intent) Whether responsibility has been confirmed Finding of the investigation (yes/no/partial) and details in relation to responsibility for the breach.
+Determination (responsibility and intent)

+Information required Comments Whether responsibility has been confirmed Finding of the investigation (yes/no/partial) and details in relation to responsibility for the breach.
 Whether intent has been substantiated Whether there was a finding of intent to act outside the protocols to provide an unfair advantage (yes or no) and details.
-Determination (consequences) Actions taken at school level as a result of investigation Description of the actions taken or penalty applied at local level - e.g. education, process improvement, disciplinary Data integrity information Whether outcome data was affected and/or consequently withheld.
+Determination (consequences) Actions taken at school level as a result of investigation Description of the actions taken or penalty applied at local level - e.g. education, process improvement, disciplinary Data integrity information Whether outcome data were affected and/or consequently withheld.
 Actions taken at TAA level as a result of investigation Description of the actions taken at jurisdiction/TAA level - e.g. education, process improvement, withholding of data.
-Progress

-Status of investigation Closed or Under investigation.
+Progress Status of investigation 'Closed' or 'under investigation'.